 After winning the Ursula Morton Choreography Competition in 2001, while at the Royal Ballet School in London, Pietra started on the path to becoming a producer through her subsequent choreographies.

-Passionate about cross-cultural, multi disciplinary collaborations and carrying with her, the high standards she is accustomed to from her 13 year professional life as a ballerina, Pietra retired from the Royal Ballet in 2015 to focus on producing.
+Passionate about cross-cultural, multi disciplinary collaborations and carrying with her, the high standards she is accustomed to from her 13 year professional life at the Royal Opera House Covent Garden, as a ballerina, Pietra retired from the Royal Ballet in 2015 to focus on producing.

 Sisters Grimm has built up a prestigious creative brand internationally, working with the likes of BBC, Jeremy Irons, Soweto Gospel Choir, Alfie Boe, Joely Richardson, Ladysmith Black Mambazo, Soweto Gospel Choir, Channel 4, ITV, the Royal Variety Performance, Prince Harry’s Hampton Court Palace Sentebale Concert, Edinburgh International Festival, Latitude Festival, the Royal Albert Hall, UNICEF, Hi5 and the GREAT Campaign.
 They have entered into co productions with the Royal Opera House and the Ambassador Theatre Group, and are Export Champions for the UK Government.